Symmetry Breaking and Link Homologies I: Some filtered algebra

 A map of filtered $G$-spectra $\rho : X \longrightarrow Y$ is defined as a collection of maps $\rho_t : F_t X \longrightarrow F_t Y$, compatible with the filtration.
 The map $\rho$ is said to be an elementary quasi-equivalence if the filtered spectrum defined by the fibers (or cofibers) of $\rho_t$, is acyclic.
 Two filtered $G$-spectra are said to be quasi-equivalent if they are connected by a zig-zag of elementary quasi-equivalences.
 We will refer to usual levelwise equivalences as honest equivalences. \end{defn}

-\begin{remark} Notice that the definitions imply that if two filtered spectra $X$ and $Y$ are quasi-equivalent, then their limiting $G$-spectra $X_\infty := \hocolim_t F_t X$ and $Y_\infty := \hocolim_t F_t Y$ respectively are $G$-equivariantly homotopy equivalent.
-The converse need not be true as can be easily seen. \end{remark}
+\begin{remark} Notice that the definitions imply that if two spectra $X$ and $Y$ with finite filtrations are quasi-equivalent, then their limiting $G$-spectra $X_\infty := \hocolim_t F_t X$ and $Y_\infty := \hocolim_t F_t Y$ respectively are $G$-equivariantly homotopy equivalent.
+The converse need not be true. \end{remark}

 \begin{claim} Let $\rho : X \longrightarrow Y$ be an elementary quasi-equivalence of filtered $G$-spectra.
 Given a $G$-equivariant cohomology theory $\E_G$ so that the map of cochain complexes induced by $\rho$